johndarrel/hide-my-wp/README.md

 This issue is most likely from setting the rewritten rules.

-1. Make sure you purge the cache if you have cache plugins after you save the Hide My WP Ghost settings.
+1. Make sure you purge the cache if you have cache plugins after you save the WP Ghost settings.
 2. In case the .htaccess (for apache) or nginx.conf (for Nginx) or web. config (for IIS) is not writable you need to add the rewrites manually.
 3. If you have Nginx server make sure you reload the Nginx after you save the settings.
 4. If the theme is still not loading okay, contact us and we can set up the plugin for you for free.

-You can find useful information here: https://hidemywpghost.com/knowledge-base/
+You can find useful information here: https://wpghost.com/kb/

 = I forgot the custom login and admin URLs.
 What now? =